SethDart/vdr_pi/Frontend1.00.md

    - Modify/configure 'Add Library' listings for the plugin about Ln 550
    - Edit the file  <squiiddio>_pi.xml.in, about Ln 612
    - Edit the file  <squiddio>_pi.xml, about Ln 612
-1. Modify buildosx/InstallOSX/<plugin>_pi.pkgproj.in filename.
+1. Check that buildosx/InstallOSX/plugin_pi.pkgproj.in exists
-   - PluginPackage.cmake Ln 184 has configure_file to make this file.
+   - PluginPackage.cmake Ln 184 has a configure_file to make this file.
-   - File inside is generic.
-Rename and change 7x's inside file.
+   - File inside is generic and uses a variable for plugin project name (7x's inside file).
 1. Modify flatpak\org.opencpn.OpenCPN.Plugin.oesenc.yaml filename
-   - Rename to "squiddio" and rename all 7 instances of "oesenc" to "squiddio"
+   - Rename to <verbose_name> and rename all 3 instances of previous name to <verbose_name>.
+   - See Line 233 for more instructions.
 1. Modify cmake/PluginConfigure.cmake: Ln 56 -Only if necessary (squiddio req'd)
    - Change to SET(wxWidgets_USE_LIBS base core net xml html adv aui)
    - adding 'aui' due to errors for aui.